Call for Papers

 The Program Advisory Boards for the congress will decide on the acceptance of the paper based on the abstract.

 You should therefore highlight the essential technical content and its level of innovation.
-The authors of the papers or poster presentations that have been accepted commit to submit a 1-page summary and a manuscript comprising 12-15 pages for the congress documentation by the closing date mentioned and to present the paper in person.
+The authors of the papers or poster presentations that have been accepted commit to submit a 1-page summary and a manuscript comprising 10–15 pages for the congress documentation by the closing date mentioned, to present the paper in person, and to make the presentation slides available afterwards.
 If a speaker is unable to attend, a substitute must be named.
 The congress documentation will be made available in the download area of our websites and in the digital event platform from the beginning of the event.
 After the congress, your paper will be published as part of the congress proceedings at Springer Vieweg and on the online platforms Springer Link and Springer Professional.

 Lecture requirements: